frameless-at/ProcessUserDataTable/README.md

 3. **Configuration**:

-   * Navigate to `Setup > User Data Table` to define global settings and configure individual fields.
+   * Step 1: Choose fields to display and define global settings.
+SAVE.
+   * Step 2: Configure each of the chosen fields via Parameters.
+SAVE.

 ---